KDE/digikam-doc/setup_application/plugins_settings.rst

 .. figure:: images/setup_plugins_generic.webp

-If you doucle-click on one plugin entry in a list, you will open a dialog showing details about the tool.
+If you double-click on one plugin entry in a list, you will open a dialog showing details about the tool.

 .. figure:: images/setup_plugins_loaders.webp